nickaldwin/Blueddit/README.md

 # Blueddit
-Mern Social app using MVC architecture
+An MVP Mern Social app using MVC architecture